 Tasks include, but are not limited to:

-Maintenance of Recommendations I.326, G.803, and G.805.
+Maintenance of Recommendations I.326, G.803, G.805, G.8010, G.8110, and G.8110.1.

-Refinement and enhancement of Recommendations G.800, G.872, G.8010, G.8080, G.8110 and G.8110.1.
+Refinement and enhancement of Recommendations G.800, G.807, G.8310, G.872, G.7701, G.7702, and G.7703.

 Investigate the use of ASON or SDN for network restoration and clarify the relationship between protection switching and restoration techniques.

+Use of AI and ML in the transport network.

 Facilitate discussion among questions during SG15 meetings to coordinate work on Optical Transport, including the harmonization of terminology.

 Develop, maintain, and regularly distribute a work plan that documents the work and time schedules of all major new optical transport network activities (OTNT SWP).

+Examine the application of existing SG17 security related Recommendations to transport network with a focus on architectural aspects.

+Facilitate discussion among questions during SG15 meetings to coordinate work on security